 Determines whether the portal proxy capability is restricted.
 By default, the portal proxy server is open to any URL.
 To mitigate against potential Denial of Service (DoS) or Server Side Request Forgery (SSRF) attacks, it's recommended that you restrict the portal's proxy capability to approved web addresses.

 Determines whether generate token requests with credentials in the query parameter are supported.
 If supported, when generating tokens, a user's credentials could be provided as part of the URL and may be exposed through browser history or in network logs.
 It is recommended that you disable this unless required by other applications.

 Portal services directory

-Determines if the portal services directory is accessible through a web browser.
+Determines whether the portal services directory is accessible through a web browser.
 This should be disabled to reduce the chances that your portal items, services, web maps, groups, and other resources can be browsed, found in a web search, or queried through HTML forms.

-Determines if the portal communicates through HTTPS only.
+Determines whether the portal communicates through HTTPS only.
 To prevent the interception of any communication within the portal, it's recommended that you configure your portal and the web server hosting the Web Adaptor to enforce SSL.

 Built-in account sign-up

 Determines whether users can click the Create An Account button on the portal sign-up page to create a built-in portal account.
 If you're using organization-specific accounts or you want to create all accounts manually, disable this option.